 Sometime last week was the One Year Anniversary.
 I spent so much time trying to figure out the actual date that the moment has now passed.
 These were the options:

-2 NOVEMBER: After sulking all night that he Didn't Even Know I Was Alive, he called!
+2 NOVEMBER: After sulking all night that He Doesn’t Even Know I’m Alive, he called!
 I went to his house and we talked talked talked.
 By dawn I almost dared to think this could be something special.
 Just to be sure, I poked through his record collection.
-Didn't find anything too disturbing.
+Didn’t find anything too disturbing.

 3 NOVEMBER: Standing on the platform in the chilly night air, my breath shot out in anxious, near-hysterical puffs.
 I’d called in sick that day coz I couldn’t bear for the conversation to end.
 And now five long months since we’d met at a pub quiz, the time was ripe to make my move!
 With the train rattling towards us there was potential for a dramatic and memorable moment, like Anna Karenina or something.
 But an ill-timed lunge, my kiss landing somewhere up his left nostril, was hardly something to tell the grandkiddies.
 Neither was me blurting, “You rawk!” before fleeing onto the train.
 All executed without any eye contact whatsoever.

-6 NOVEMBER: After days of agonising over the You Rawk Incident, we sat in a beautifully dingy old man's pub.
-I was nervous and euphoric, fumbling with Walker's crisps and a gin and tonic.
+6 NOVEMBER: After days of agonising over the You Rawk Incident, we sat in a beautifully dingy old man’s pub.
+I was nervous and euphoric, fumbling with Walker’s crisps and a gin and tonic.
 The MTV Awards were on the telly, live from Leith.
-I had no Zany Stories left to charm him with after discovering he'd stalked his way through the entire WNP archive, so I resorted to probing intellectual debate: "So, re Michael Hutchence — would you rather people think you committed suicide or wanked yourself to death?"
+I had no Zany Stories left to charm him with after discovering he’d stalked his way through the entire WNP archive.

 We walked home in the drizzle, stopping outside a lighting shop.
 My heart was clattering against my ribcage as we made inane conversation about lampshades.
 I was considering attempting another Move when I felt his hand curl round my fingers, so warm and inviting.
 Simple, effective.
 Why hadn’t I thought of that?